JustinZhang7183/it-learning/interview/java core.md

     ```
 - The expected output is 0.3, but the actual output may be something like 0.300000012.
 This is because the numbers 0.1 and 0.2 cannot be represented exactly in binary, and when they are added, a small error is introduced.
 - To minimize the risk of precision loss, it is recommended to use the BigDecimal class for calculations that require high precision.
 The BigDecimal class represents decimal numbers as a sequence of digits with a fixed number of decimal places, and provides methods for precise arithmetic operations.
 However, BigDecimal operations may be slower than floating-point operations, so they should be used only when necessary
+- equals() method of BigDecimal compare both value and scale whereas compareTo() method only compare value.
 ###### How to represent the data that exceeds the range of the long data type
 - In Java, data that exceeds the range of the long data type can be represented using the BigInteger class.
 The BigInteger class is a part of the java.math package, and it provides a way to represent arbitrarily large integers.